 To the right of the “Leave Call” button is an icon that looks like a microphone.
 This is the “Mute Toggle” icon and will mute or unmute your microphone when clicked.
 Next to that icon is the “User Settings” icon similar to the one in your Discord Homepage window.

 5. Toggle Full-Screen

-By clicking on a user’s avatar while in the normal screen for a group video call, you pull their video into focus while piling the others into a marquee to the right.
-To change the user video of focus, click on another user from the marquee menu.
+By clicking on a user’s avatar while on the normal screen for a group video call, you pull their video into focus while piling the others into a marquee to the right.
+To change the focus to a different user, click on another user from the marquee menu.

 Audio Output (iOS Only)

 Located at the top-right of the screen alongside the Switch Camera icon, this option will allow you to swap the audio output between using your iPhone’s default speakers or a wireless headset.
 The icon is displayed as an iPhone with a speaker at the bottom right.